Long Prairie, Minnesota: Lake Charlotte

 Banded Killifix live in Lake Charlotte.

 Lake Charlotte is a 144.32 acre lake on the southern boundary of Long Prairie.
 According to the Minnesota Department of Natural Resources the lake is 84 feet deep at its deepest.
 The DNR's fish survey states that the fish species in the lake include black bullhead, black crappie, bluegill, brown bullhead, green sunfish, hybrid sunfish, lake whitefish, largemouth bass, northern pike, pumpkinseed, rock bass, sunfish, tullibee (cisco), walleye, yellow bullhead, yellow perch, bowfin (dogfish), common carp, white sucker, banded killifish, blackchin shiner, blacknose shiner, bluntnose minnow, central mudminnow, common shiner, fantail darter, golden shiner, Iowa darter, Johnny darter, and least darter.
 A swimming beach and large park, maintained by the city, are located on the north end of the Lake.
 The lake has a Department of Natural Resources public boat landing and fishing dock in its southwest corner.

 Government

-Jim Kreemer is the town's mayor as of 2025.
+Jim Kreemer is the city's mayor as of 2025.
 The mayor serves a two-year term.
 City council members serve a four-year term.
-The town's administrator is Candace Bruder.
+The city's administrator is Candace Bruder.
 Long Prairie is in Minnesota Senate District 11 and Minnesota House of Representatives District 11B.
 It is in US Congressional District 7.
-The town is in Todd County Commissioner District 3 which also includes Long Prairie and Reynolds townships.
+The city is in Todd County Commissioner District 3 which also includes Long Prairie and Reynolds townships.

 The city co-owns an airport, known as Todd Field, with Todd County.
-The airport, which is five miles south of town, is also known as Long Prairie Municipal Airport.
+The airport, which is five miles south of the city, is also known as Long Prairie Municipal Airport.
 The runway is 3,000 feet long.